yiming-zhou1/MDCN/README.md

 ### Prerequisites
 Before training, make sure the following conditions are met:
 1. All required dependencies are installed (see the [Prerequisites](#prerequisites) section for the full dependency list).
-2. Preprocessed data is correctly placed in the `./data` directory as described above.
+2. Data is correctly placed in the `./data` directory as described above.

 ### Training Commands
 Open the terminal, navigate to the **project root directory**, and execute the following commands: